Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/specifications.md

 - **Literature Review**: Analyze existing works on emotional portrayal in AI to ensure informed guideline development.

 ### Expected Outputs
-- **Finalized Guidelines**: A clear, structured document outlining best practices for depicting AI emotions.
+- **Finalized Guidelines**: An enhanced, flexible framework for portraying AI emotions that includes adaptive elements and greater cultural sensitivity.
 - **Actionable Steps**: Specific recommendations for implementing these guidelines in music projects.

 ### Action Plan